universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 ## 🗺️ Marketing Strategy

 Void Survivors allows players to join an existing game session by using a simple web browser link.
-The marketing strategy is focused on user acquisition by engaging with existing synchronous gaming communities to motivate community members to join existing sessions, start and share their own session, and eventually have the community provide a permanent session link.
+The marketing strategy is focused on user acquisition by engaging with existing synchronous gaming communities to motivate social gamers to join existing sessions, start and share their own session, and eventually have the community provide a permanent session link.
 Further, the strategy focuses on user retention through the formation of a Discord server and an email list.

 The strategy focuses on synchronous game communities, ie Discord and Twitch, as opposed to asynchronous forums such as Reddit or Facebook, as the optimal way the game is discovered is by players joining a link to a live session shared on a community they are a part of.